Family-Court-Tools-UK/transcribe-audio/README.md

 # Getting Started with Speech Recognition in Python

 This document will guide you through setting up a Python virtual environment for speech recognition, installing necessary libraries, running a transcription command, and managing your Python installation.
+The script will start at the top level of a folder and work down all levels until all files are processed.

 NOTE: This uses free software, it runs on your local machine, and none of your data is transferred anywhere else.

-It will start at the top level of a folder and work down all levels until all files are processed.
+**WARNING!** The script was largely written by Google Gemini.
+It works well for me, but I take no responsibility if anything goes wrong.
+Always take a look at anything you download and run to check it's not doing anything nefarious.

 ## 1. Creating and Activating a Python Virtual Environment

+If you've not got Python installed, there's instructions at the end of this document.

 It's good practice to use a virtual environment for your Python projects.
 This keeps your project dependencies separate from other Python projects and your system-wide Python installation.